-This paragraph (formerly clause 1(d) of rule X) was amended in the 96th Congress to relax the limitation on Members' service on the Budget Committee to three Congresses (from two) in any period of five successive Congresses, to exempt representatives from the party leaderships from the limitation, and to permit an incumbent chair who had served on the committee for three Congresses and as chair for not more than one Congress to be eligible for reelection as chair for one additional Congress (H. Res.
+This paragraph (formerly clause 1(d) of rule X) was amended in the 96th Congress to relax the limitation on Members' service on the Budget Committee to three Congresses (from two) in any period of five successive Congresses, to exempt representatives from the party leaderships from the limitation, and to permit an incumbent chairman who had served on the committee for three Congresses and as chairman for not more than one Congress to be eligible for reelection as chairman for one additional Congress (H. Res.
 5, Jan.
 15, 1979, p.
 8).
 It was again amended in the 100th Congress to eliminate as obsolete the words "beginning after 1974" following "any period of five successive Congresses" as a measure of permissible terms of service on the committee (H. Res.
 5, Jan.
 6, 1987, p.
 6).
-It was further amended in the 101st Congress to permit, in that Congress only, a minority Member who had served on the committee for three terms to run within the party's caucus for the position of ranking minority member and thus be able to serve on the committee for one additional Congress, and to permit a Member elected as ranking minority member during a third term on the committee to serve one additional term on the committee as the ranking minority member (H. Res.
+It was further amended in the 101st Congress to permit, in that Congress only, a minority Member who had served on the committee for three terms to run within his party's caucus for the position of ranking minority member and thus be able to serve on the committee for one additional Congress, and to permit a Member elected as ranking minority member during his third term on the committee to serve one additional term on the committee should he be reelected as the ranking minority member (H. Res.
 5, Jan.
 3, 1989, p.
 72).
 It was again amended in the 102d Congress to extend the waiver of the tenure restriction for the ranking minority member of the committee (H. Res.
 5, Jan.
 3, 1991, p.
 39), but in the 103d Congress that provision was stricken as obsolete (H. Res.
 5, Jan.
 5, 1993, p.
 49).
-In the 104th Congress the limitation on a Member's service on the committee was relaxed to four Congresses (from three) in any period of six successive Congresses, with the exception that a Member who has served as chair or as ranking minority member during a fourth such Congress may serve in either capacity during a fifth, so long as not thereby exceeding two consecutive terms as chair or as ranking minority member (sec.
+In the 104th Congress the limitation on a Member's service on the committee was relaxed to four Congresses (from three) in any period of six successive Congresses, with the exception that a Member who has served as chairman or as ranking minority member during a fourth such Congress may serve in either capacity during a fifth, so long as he would not thereby exceed two consecutive terms as chairman or as ranking minority member (sec.
 202(a), H. Res.
 6, Jan.
 4, 1995, p.
 464).
 The tenure limitation of clause 5(a)(2)(B) was suspended during the 106th Congress (sec.
 2(b), H. Res.
 5, Jan.
 6, 1999, p.
 47).
-The special tenure limitation for the chair and ranking minority member was replaced in the 108th Congress with a provision subjecting the chair only to the overall tenure limitation that applies to all standing committee chairs (sec.
+The special tenure limitation for the chairman and ranking minority member was replaced in the 108th Congress with a provision subjecting the chairman only to the overall tenure limitation that applies to all standing committee chairmen (sec.
 2(e-1), H. Res.
 5, Jan.
 7, 2003, p.
 7).
-This provision was replaced in the 111th Congress with an exception to the tenure limitation for the second consecutive Congress in which a chair or ranking minority member serves (sec.
-2(d), H. Res.
-5, Jan.
-6, 2009, p. \\).
 In the 109th Congress subdivisions (A)(ii) and (A)(iii) were amended to address a member designated by the elected leadership as opposed to a member of the elected leadership of each party, and a conforming change was made to subdivision (B) (sec.
 2(c), H. Res.
 5, Jan.
-4, 2005, p. \\).
+4, 2005, p. --).